-Medical malpractice happens more frequently than some may think.
-Despite numerous measures put into place to better protect patients, it still happens at an alarming rate according to some medical error statistics.
-In fact, according to a Johns Hopkins study, surgical ‘never events,’ for example, occur an estimated 4,000 times per year.
+Medical malpractice happens more frequently than you may think, despite numerous measures put in place to protect patients.
+In fact, according to a Johns Hopkins study, surgical ‘never events,’ occur an estimated 4,000 times per year.

 Medical Malpractice Statistics by Age

-Diederich Healthcare also reports that over 36 percent of malpractice payments are paid to patients between the ages of 40 and 59 years old.
-In 2012, they accounted for $1,351,743,100 in medical malpractice damages.
-Coming in second for malpractice payouts are those between the ages of 20 and 39 years old, who were awarded a total of $786,317,650 in damages.
+Diederich Healthcare has reported that over 36 percent of malpractice payments were paid to patients between the ages of 40 and 59 years old.
+In 2012, those payments amounted to $1,351,743,100 in medical malpractice damages.
+Victims between the ages of 20 and 39 years old were awarded a total of $786,317,650 in damages.

 Medical Malpractice Injury Statistics

-According to the American Association for Justice, 39 percent of malpractice claims are filed when patients sustain significant physical injury.
-Another 15 percent of claims stem from major physical injuries and 26 percent are filed as a result of death.
+According to the American Association for Justice, 39 percent of malpractice claims were filed as a result of significant physical injury.
+Another 15 percent of claims stemmed from major physical injuries and 26 percent were for wrongful death.

-The rest are filed when there has been no adverse injury or when physical injuries were minor.
-A breach of consent and emotional injury also make up the remaining types of claims.
+The rest were filed for minor physical injury.
+A breach of consent and emotional injury made up the remaining types of claims.